Mavennet/metaltrail-docs/docs/index.md

 The products can be created and fetched in the MetalTrail platform using below set of API endpoints.
 When a product is created, a corresponding creation of the product event is also stored in MetalTrail.
 Each product and the event is uniquely identified with a UUID.

 ```
 POST /v1/products
 GET /v1/products
 GET /v1/products/{id}
 ```
 #### Transformation

-Within a lifecycle of the product(s), the owner of the product(s) can upgrade, refine, blend, pool and split into multiple child products.
+Within a lifecycle of the product(s), the (producer) owner of the product(s) can smelt, cast, finish, refine and fabricate while the downstream fabricator can finish, refine, or fabricate.
 Every new transformed child product issues a verifiable credential.
-Eg. Bitumen and Naphtha can be upgraded to Crude Oil.
-Gasoline can be split into multiple gasoline batches.
+Eg. Scrap steel and iron can be smelted into heat.
 Each transformation is stored as an event associated to the product.

 ```
 POST /v1/products/transform